Grief and grieving

 Redneck fresco (pigments on toilet paper, joint compound, wood glue, and flour) over handmade acrylic

-Each version of the same subject refers to different versions of grief: vivid, abstracted, violent, heavy, constrained, confused, and regretful, to name a few.
+Each version of the same subject refers to different versions of grief: vivid, abstracted, violent, heavy, constrained, confused, denied, and regretful, to name a few.

 Acrylic and cigarette foil on cardboard